CANDY-LINE/node-red-contrib-lwm2m/README.md

 Node-RED node for OMA LwM2M Client using Eclipse Wakaama
 ===

 This node internally spawns a `lwm2mclient` process and starts inter-process communication (IPC) over stdin and stdout.
-The `lwm2mclient` executable is slightly different from Wakaama's implementation, some of management objects are stripped and replaced with Node.js implementation.
+The `lwm2mclient` executable is slightly different from Wakaama's implementation, some of management objects are stripped and replaced with Node.js implementation so that you can describe your own applications on top of Node-RED.

 When the parent process (i.e. Node-RED) exits, this node tries to emit a De-registration message to LwM2M server so that the server knows the client is gone.